yifei-lin/HAZID-Data-Network/README.md

   * Example format:
   A AND B AND C : (A,B,C) are in a same AND gate.
 Weight: 3 A OR B OR C: (A,B,C) are in a same OR gate.
-Weight: 1 A AND (B OR C): A is with an AND gate with (B and anther OR gate with C).
-Weight: 2 A OR (B AND C): A A is with an OR gate with (B and anther AND gate with C).
+Weight: 1 A AND (B OR C): A is with an AND gate with (B and another OR gate with C).
+Weight: 2 A OR (B AND C): A is with an OR gate with (B and another AND gate with C).
 Weight: 2
 * For image:
   * After a new image (.png) file is produced, before next step, please save it into different name or move it to other places.
 * For node elimination: